Ladpura

 Ladpura is a village in Bhilwara district of Rajasthan state in northwestern India, about 66.2 km east of Bhilwara and 97.2 km west of Kota.

 Geography

 Ladpura has an average elevation of 382 metres.

 Demographics

 According to 2001 census total population of village was 2600.
 Males constitute 52% of the population and females 48%.
 Ladpura has an average literacy rate of 70%, higher than the national average of 60%: male literacy is 75%, and female literacy is 54%.
 In Ladpura, 15% of the population is under 6 years of age.

+Transportation

+Ladpura railway station is the nearest railway station of Ladpura, located on Ahmedabad–Jaipur line operated under Jaipur railway division.